CarloDiCastelnuovo/SC-exam/README.md

 - df: is a DataFrame like the one described above.
 - nc: is the number of clusters we want, definible in its definition.

-In Project.py it returns a list of labels made by 0 or 1 ordered like the DataFrame which represents membership in one of the two clusters for every single pixel
+It returns a list of labels made by 0 or 1 ordered like the DataFrame which represents membership in one of the two clusters for every single pixel

 ## 5. fill_matricies_with_original_data(df)
 Here we start to build the images: first of all the function creates a list of empty matricies one for each parameter, reading the size of the images from the maximum value of the coordinate columns; then it scrolls the position data one by one by entering the respective value for each pair of points.

 - df: is a DataFrame like the one described above.

-It return the list of filled matrcies.
+It returns the list of filled matrcies.

 ## 6. fill_matricies_with_smoother_data(df)
 Similarly to the previous function, it creates the matrices and collects data on the positions, but here for each pair the neighboring points are calculated by calling the function get_close_points(), from whose result the average value is calculated and substituted for the initial pixel.

 - df: is a DataFrame like the one described above.

-It return the list of filled matrcies.
+It returns the list of filled matrcies.

 ## 7. fill_matricies_with_kMeansCluster_data(df)
 ## 8. fill_matricies_with_gmmCluster_data(df)